quorumcontrol/tupelo-docs/tutorials/notebook.md

 }
 ```

-Back in our createNotebook() function we will call those two new functions to compose
+Back in our createNotebook() function we will call those two new functions with our
-our identifiers and write them into that file.
+key and empty ChainTree to compose our identifiers and then write the identifiers
+into that file.

 ```javascript
 async function createNotebook() {